wtguenthner/regex-tutorial/Develop/gist-template.md

 While using bracket expression, we are allowing multiple options to establish validity.
 In this portion of our expression: `[\da-z\.-]` we are checking for any digit OR any letter `a-z`.
 The OR operator is the `|` symbol so our expression could also be written as `[\d|a-z]` and it would serve the same function.

 ### Greedy and Lazy Match
 When using quantifiers we are applying one of two types of matches: greedy or lazy.
 By default quantifiers are greedy, meaning that are trying to match the given pattern as much as possible.
-You can change a quantifier to be lazy be adding a `?` after which will match the pattern the fewest amount possible.
+You can change a quantifier to be lazy be adding a `?` after which will match the pattern the fewest amount possible such as in the following: `(https?:\/\/)?`.
+As explained above, this portion is necessary to validate a URL expression as you may be directed to a website by simply starting with `www`.

 ## Author